scrml/sandbox/tasks/swap.md

 # Word Technicalities

 Do not write a parser for this task!
 Use JS' built-in RegEx for splitting into words.
-Split the user text by `/\b\w+\b/g` to get words (word boundary, one or more word character, then word boundary).
+Split the user text by `/\w+/g` to get words (one or more word character).
 You can choose a different RegEx if you wish.

 The RegEx is only for the initial grouping into words.
 Once the user has split up a block of text into groups they will be modifying it through the GUI that you are building.
 It should be powerful enough to be a functional text editor.
 Maybe allow them to insert new text at any point using the RegEx splitting technique.
 Also let them delete words.